Thanikaikumaran/Laravel-dusk-automation/README.md

 ## Install dusk in your laravel project
 -------------------------------------
-composer require --dev laravel/dusk php artisan dusk:install
+$composer require --dev laravel/dusk
+$php artisan dusk:install
 Once you install dusk you can see dusk files in ->tests\Browser directory.

 ## Running Tests